wolflu05/inventree-report-lsp-plugin/README.md

    ```

 5. Install frontend dependencies via `cd frontend && npm ci`
 6. Run the LSP in the background by invoking the `inventree-report-lsp` command in a terminal where the venv is activated.
+(If you want to use a custom djlsp instance because you want to do changes there, you need to specify the `INVENTREE_DJANGO_LSP_SERVER_CMD` env variable.
+E.g. `/path/to/django-template-lsp/env/bin/djlsp`)
 7. Run the Frontend dev server via `cd frontend && npm run dev`